Simon Cameron: Return to Pennsylvania

-Second term as senator (1857–61)
+Second term in the Senate

-1857 election

-The various factions that opposed the Democrats and the Kansas-Nebraska Act began to coalesce by 1856 into what became known as the Union Party, or Republican Party.
+The factions that opposed the Democrats and the Kansas-Nebraska Act began to coalesce by 1856 into what became known as the Union Party, or Republican Party.
 Cameron was aligned with many of the new party's views and also saw an opportunity to return to the Senate.
 He was prominent at many of the meetings that shaped the new party.
 He attended the 1856 Republican National Convention that nominated former California senator John C. Frémont for president.
-With Buchanan the Democratic nominee for president, and Pennsylvania a crucial state in the election, Cameron was considered as Frémont's running mate, but William Dayton was chosen.
-Buchanan won Pennsylvania by fewer than three thousand votes, and Frémont blamed the decision not to choose Cameron as critical to the outcome.
-The Democrats had a narrow majority in the Pennsylvania legislature against the combined forces of the Republicans and Know Nothings.
+With Buchanan the Democratic nominee for president, and Pennsylvania a crucial state in the election, Cameron was considered as Frémont's running mate, but William Dayton of New Jersey was chosen.
+Buchanan won Pennsylvania by fewer than three thousand votes, and Frémont blamed this on the decision not to choose Cameron.
+The Democrats gained a narrow majority in the Pennsylvania legislature against the combined forces of the Republicans and Know Nothings.

 Once the presidential election was over, Republicans considered how to obtain the Democratic votes needed to gain the senatorship.
-Cameron had the support of Representatives David Wilmot and Thaddeus Stevens of Pennsylvania, who were convinced Cameron could win.
+Cameron had the support of Wilmot and of Thaddeus Stevens of Pennsylvania, who were convinced Cameron could win.
 Cameron kept his plans as quiet as possible; unnerved by rumors and the memories of Cameron's controversial victory in 1845, Democrats nominated John W. Forney, a journalist and loyal Democrat.
 Forney had gotten President-elect Buchanan to write a letter of support to show to legislators, but there were three Democratic members who disliked Buchanan and the letter helped them decide to vote for Cameron.
 They secretly met with Cameron's managers, who told the Republicans and Know Nothing legislators that there would be Democratic votes, and obtained an agreement to support Cameron on the first ballot.
 In the election on January 13, 1857, Cameron was elected without a vote to spare, to the shock of many legislators and observers.
 The three Democrats were expelled from their hotels in Harrisburg, and each lost his re-election bid.
-Cameron was informed of his election by his son, Donald Cameron, who leapt out of a window at the rear of the legislative chamber, and raced to his father's hotel.

 The election of Cameron, given the Democratic majority in the legislature, was seen as a great victory for the Republicans, and an embarrassment for President-elect Buchanan.
 The Democrats alleged bribery, and the legislature formed a committee to investigate, but the majority found no evidence to substantiate any charges.
 Similarly, shortly after Cameron's swearing-in, Senator Bigler presented a petition signed by 59 members of the legislature asking the Senate to investigate the circumstances of Cameron's election, but the Senate soon dropped the matter, finding there was no proof of wrongdoing.
 Nevertheless, like the Winnebago matter, the circumstances of the 1857 election gave Cameron a reputation for corruption that proved impossible to shake.